AdityaSharma2003/MindMate.ai/README.md

 ## Features

-- **User Authentication**: Secure signup and login functionality powered by Auth0.
+- **User Authentication**: Secure signup and login functionality powered by Clerk.
-- **Profile Management**: Users can complete their profiles and restaurant owners can manage their establishments using ZOD and React Hook Forms.
-- **Advanced Search**: Utilizing Cloudinary, users can search, sort, filter, and paginate through restaurants based on location and name.
+- **Conversation with the AI character**: Used llama2-13b LLM model offering great expericience to users impersonating the charater.
+- **Storing the character**: Utilizing Cloudinary for image, Pinecone for vector embeddings and MongoDB for the conversations to save the state of the chatbot.
 - **Seamless Payments**: Integration with Stripe ensures smooth and secure transactions.
 - **Restaurant Dashboard** Restaurant Owners can Make changes to their restaurant and real-time update Order status that will reflect into the customer's dashboarc
-- **Live Tracking**: Real-time order tracking for customers after payment.

 ## Technologies Used

-- Frontend: React, TypeScript, ShadCn, TailwindCSS
+- Frontend: Next, React, TypeScript, ShadCn, TailwindCSS
-- Backend: Node.js, MongoDB
+- Backend: Node.js, MongoDB, Pinecone
-- Authentication: Auth0
+- Authentication: Clerk
 - Payments: Stripe
 - Image Management: Cloudinary